StratifyLabs/StratifyLabs.github.io/_posts/2018-02-10-Understanding-Device-Drivers.md

 printf("Offset is %d\n", lseek(fd, 0, SEEK_CURRENT)); //this returns the current position without changing it
 ````

 For character devices, the location is ignored.
-For special character devices, the lcoation determines the channel.
+For special character devices, the location determines the channel.
 The following devices have channels (not an exhaustive list).

 - USB: channel is the endpoint
 - ADC: channel is the ADC input channel